johanhalse/cashify/README.md

 ## Usage

 Multicash is a money handling gem that's inherently nice to currencies.
-It anticipates some cool things you might want to do to your various piles of money.
-You can instantiate a new `Cash` object like so:
+It lets you treat your money as mostly numbers, freeing you from a lot of headache around manipulating and handling it.
+Instantiate a new `Cash` object like so:

 ```ruby
 puts Cash.new(SEK: 100_00)